Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/README.md

         7. Tooltips, and
         8. Button

+### ETL Process using the Power Query Editor:
+1. Transformed the column types in all the tables to the right column types.
+2. Added a new column "Mont_New" from the "Month" column in flights table to display the names of the month (January - December) using the "If Statement".
+3. Added another column "Day_of_Week_New" from the "Day_of_Week" column in the flights table to display the days of the week (Sunday - Saturday) using the "If Statement".
+4. Created a new column "Merged_Date" which comprises of the the "Year", "Month" and "Day_of_Week" columns merged together to have a complete date view.
+5. Changed the "Merged_Date" type to "Date".
+6. Added another column named "Cancellation_Reason_Details" in the flights table which matches codeS from the "Cancellation_Reason" table with the description in the "Cancellation_Description" cxolumn in the "cancellation code" table to fill the new column.
+7. Re-ordered all the columns in the flights table accordingly.
+8. You can have a peep of our final query editor screenshot [here](Power_Query_Editor.png)

   ### Data Modelling:
 - IN the model view, i adjusted and re-organized the relationships among the tables to remove and replace the unwanted relationships as seen below:
 - ![](https://github.com/Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/blob/main/Data_Modelling_image.png)
+- In this data model, the relationship is adjusted to remove and replace unwaranted relationships with the required relationships.
+- The model is a Star Schema.
+- There is 1 fact table which is the "flights" table and 3 dimensions table which are the "airlines", "airports" and the "cancellation code".